UkiDLucas/book-microbiology/en/Psathyrella_foenesecii__Panaeolina_foenesecii.md

 The top layer consists of elongated and flattened cells.

 The second layer contains the same sesame shaped spores, however they are noticeably (50%) smaller.
+Best viewed under 200x magnification.

 ![](images/Psathyrella foenesecii or Panaeolina foenesecii 003.jpg)

-The tissue right under the cap observed under 100x200 magnification contains the band where density of the spores is the largest, most likely that is where they are produced.
+The tissue right under the cap observed under 100x-200x magnification contains the band where density of the spores is the largest, most likely that is where they are produced.

 ![](images/Psathyrella foenesecii or Panaeolina foenesecii 002.jpg)